cbfrance/christopherbfrance.com/source/2009-09-26-how-much-do-you-trust-your-own-network.html.markdown

 In thinking this through, I realized that the most irritating thing wasn't really about the information overload thing.
 That's still there.

 What I found on Twitter, the way I was using it, was a lack of trust.
-And, get this, -- not other people trusting me, but me actually trusting <strong>my own network</strong>.
+And, get this, &mdash; not other people trusting me, but me actually trusting <strong>my own network</strong>.

 So, I created a test for <a href="http://twitter.com/cgblow">@cgblow</a>.
 In order to set the bar a little higher, and really give myself a break from some of these frustrations, I have simple, but hardcore, criteria for who I'll follow with @cgblow: <strong>I could give you the root password to my computer</strong>.
 In fact, I'll Twitter it right now.
 Done.